 Table Saw Safety Tips

-Always adopt the best table saw safety practices when operating your table saw.
-And never use it while under the influence of alcohol or other substances.
+Always adopt the best table saw safety practices when operating your saw.
+This includes never using it while under the influence of alcohol or anything else that reduces your awareness.

 Sensible Clothes